 SEIU 1021 members are strongest when we stand together.
 By working together as a union, we’ve fought and won contracts that help us stay safe at work, ensure we are treated fairly, and help us provide for ourselves and our loved ones.

 The Freedom Foundation wants to divide working people, weaken our unions, and dismantle the important services we provide, all in the name of profit for the billionaires and wealthy corporations that fund them.
 But our union stands for the opposite—we fight for dignity and respect at work, to raise wages and benefits for working people everywhere, and to build healthy communities where everyone has a chance to thrive, no matter who they are or where they come from.

-But we may soon be facing difficult times due to the economic impact of COVID-19; allowing the Freedom Foundation to weaken our unity is dangerous for us and our communities.
+But we may soon be facing difficult times due to the economic impact of a recession; allowing the Freedom Foundation to weaken our unity is dangerous for us and our communities.